Career Support for doctoral students

 Innovation and entrepreneurship

 For education and research on innovation and entrepreneurship you can turn to the Unit for Bioentrepreneurship (UBE), which is part of the LIME department.
-You can read on an experience with a UBE workshop and the resulting thoughts on what it means to be an entrepreneur in one of our blog posts.

 The Stockholm School of Entrepreneurship (SSES) is a valuable resource for doctoral students interested in entrepreneurship.
 SSES offers free courses and seminars.
 You can learn how to communicate your research to diverse audiences, handle negotiations, and expand your network.
 Whether you are set on your career path or still deciding between industry and academia, SSES helps you develop essential soft skills for any journey.
+You can read a blog about SSES and the experience of a doctoral student participating in one of their workshops at the KI research blog.

 CV and LinkedIn